Nebula-Block-Data/docs/API_Reference/Instance/Start_GPU_Instance.md

 # User Instance Details

-Initiates the startup of an instance.
+Initiate the startup of an instance.
 Provide the instance ID in the path to start the specified instance.

 ## HTTP Request